coto/gae-boilerplate/README.md

 + Contact Form
 + Client side and server side form validation
 + Automatic detection of user language
-+ Support for 5 Languages (English, Spanish, Italian, Chinese and Indonesian)
++ Support for 8 Languages (English, Spanish, Italian, French, Chinese, Indonesian, German and Russian)
 + Visitors Log
 + Notifications and Confirmation for users when they change their email or password
 + Responsive Design for viewing on PCs, tablets, and mobile phones (synchronized with Twitter-Bootstrap project)